-1.2 This normative document addresses all collection operations including the take-back of WEEE, handling, sorting, and storage, and preparation for transport of WEEE at the collection facilities.
+1.2 This normative document addresses all logistic operations, including handling, sorting, storage and transport until the first treatment step.

-1.3 This normative document addresses all collection operators that perform operations according to clause 1.2, regardless of size, main focus of activities, geographic location, structure of the WEEE business, or legal status of the operator's business.
+1.3 This normative document addresses all logistic operators that perform operations according to clause 1.2, regardless of size, main focus of activities, geographic location, structure of the WEEE business, or legal status of the operator's business.